Beechcraft V35B Bonanza

 Key Features for GA Buyers

 Speed.
-At 172 knots, the V35B is among the faster naturally aspirated fixed-gear singles of its era.
-The combination of the IO-520-BB’s 285 HP and the clean airframe places it ahead of most contemporary four-seat alternatives on cruise performance, making it a genuinely capable cross-country platform.
+At 172 knots, the V35B is among the faster naturally aspirated retractable-gear singles of its era.
+The combination of the IO-520-BB’s 285 HP and the clean airframe places it ahead of most contemporary four-seat alternatives on cruise performance.

 Cabin Width.
 The Bonanza’s fuselage is notably wide for a four-seat single: wider than a Mooney, wider than a Cherokee, and competitive with aircraft two weight classes above it.
 For passengers on longer legs, this matters.

 Continental IO-520-BB Reliability.
-Fuel injection eliminates the carburettor ice risk that affects many competing types, and the IO-520 family has a well-understood maintenance profile with a 1,700-hour TBO.
-The engine’s support network is one of the deepest in GA.
+Fuel injection eliminates the carburetor ice risk that affects many competing types, and the IO-520 family has a well-understood maintenance profile with a 1,700-hour TBO.

 Owner Community and Support.
-The American Bonanza Society is the most active type-specific owner organisation in general aviation.
-Technical resources, maintenance forums, and factory-trained service centres are abundant relative to most vintage types.
+The American Bonanza Society is the most active type-specific owner organization in general aviation.
+Technical resources, maintenance forums, and factory-trained service centers are abundant relative to most vintage types.

 Trade-offs